USS Grunion: Service history

 Departing Hawaii on 30 June after ten days of intensive training, Grunion touched Midway Atoll in the Northwestern Hawaiian Islands before heading toward the Aleutian Islands for her first war patrol.
 Her first report, made as she patrolled north of Kiska Island, stated she had been attacked by a Japanese destroyer and had fired Mark 14 torpedoes at her with inconclusive results.
-She operated off Kiska throughout July and sank two Japanese sub-chasers (CH-25 and CH-27) and possibly damaged a third (CH-26) as she waited for enemy shipping.
+She operated off Kiska throughout July and sank two Japanese sub-chasers (CH-25 and CH-27) as she waited for enemy shipping.
 On 30 July, the submarine reported intensive antisubmarine activity and was ordered back to Dutch Harbor.

+On 31 July, the Japanese merchant ship Kano Maru was attacked by multiple torpedoes near Kiska.
+One damaged the stern of the ship but the others missed or were duds.
+The ship's crew spotted a submarine coning tower and opened fire with machine guns and an 8 cm deck gun.
+One shell was observed to land on the submarine followed by an explosion and wreckage.
+The Kano Maru reported the attack by radio but its transmission was not received.
+The ship limped to Kiska where it was sunk at anchor in a US air attack on 8 August.

 Grunion was never heard from again.
 Air searches off Kiska were fruitless, and on 5 October Grunion was reported overdue from patrol and assumed lost with all hands.
 Her name was stricken from the Naval Vessel Register on 2 November 1942.
 Captured Japanese records show no antisubmarine attacks in the Kiska area, and the fate of Grunion remained a mystery for 65 years, until the discovery in the Bering Sea in August 2007 of a wreck believed to be her.
 In October 2008, the U.S. Navy verified that the wreck is Grunion.